 A lot has been said about colon cancer in recent years.
-Its occurrence in women is increasing as well, with it being the second most common cancer among us.
+It's also becoming more frequent in women: it's now the second most common for us.
 Why does it happen?
 What causes it?
-The causes are currently unknown, which is why prevention and being aware of the symptoms of colon cancer is essential.
+We're still not 100% sure about the causes, which is why prevention and being aware of the symptoms is especially important.

-Today we will talk about the common symptoms of colon cancer in women, for your health and peace of mind.
-Colon cancer has a treatment and there are many people that beat it every year, which is why we want to invite you to learn about the facts below.
+Today, we’re going to talk about the common symptoms of colon cancer in women, for your health and peace of mind.
+There is a treatment for it, and many people have beaten it, so we’re going to

-Colon cancer begins in the colon or the rectum.
-They are both related, and although they are treated differently, they have the same symptoms and origin.
-In order to understand it a little better, we will remind you what purpose these parts of the body have.
+Colon cancer starts in the colon or rectum.
+They have a different treatment, but they have the same symptoms and origin.
+To help you understand it a little better, let’s start by talking about what these parts of our body do.

 - First it passes through the small intestine, the longest part of the digestive system, which is in charge of digesting and obtaining nutrients from food.